apostrophe-module

 # renderPage(req, template, data)

-TIP: you probably want self.sendPage
+TIP: you probably want self.sendPage, which loads

-for you and also sends the response to the browser.
+data.home for you and also sends the response to the browser.

 This method generates a complete HTML page for transmission to the

 browser.
-Returns HTML markup ready to send (but self.sendPage
+Returns HTML markup ready to send (but self.sendPage is

 more convenient).

-is a function it is passed a data object,
+If template is a function it is passed a data object,

 otherwise it is rendered as a nunjucks template relative